syncfusion-content/maui-docs/MAUI/Cards/getting-started.md

 ## Dismiss the card programmatically

-We can get a view state of the card using the `IsDismissed` property, which also allows the user to programmatically alter the view state of the card.
+The `IsDismissed` property enables us to retrieve the view state of the card, and it also provides the capability for the user to programmatically modify the card's view state.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="3 5" %}